peachpiecompiler/peachpie-docs/docs/php/diagnostics.md

 The compiler performs several passes of code analysis during the build process.
 In result it may endup in a list of diagnostics each corresponding to a location in the source code.
 Following list describes the error codes and possible solutions on how to fix them.

 !!! tip
     The warning diagnostics can be turned off by setting a build property.
-See [msbuild#NoWarn](NoWarn Property) for more information.
+See [NoWarn Property](msbuild#NoWarn) for more information.

 ## Errors